picosh/pgs-action/README.md

 ## Required params

-- `user`: SSH User name
 - `key`: Private key
+- `cert_pubkey`: Certified public key used with SSH certificates
 - `src`: Source dir to deploy
 - `project`: Project name
 - `promote`: Once the files have been uploaded to `project` we will promote it by symbolically linking this project to it
-- `retain`: Removes all projects except the last (3) recently updated projects that match prefix provided
+- `retain`: Removes all projects except the last (N) recently updated projects that match prefix provided
+- `retain_num`: The latest updated number of projects to keep (default: 1)

 ## To publish